Staring at a blank page with the cursor blinking at you can be intimidating.

 Before you post it, read it out loud.
 Does it flow naturally?
 Are there any places where you used a specific phrase twice?
 If anything sounds off, revisit it.
 Ask someone else to read it, too.
 Make sure they know they have full authority to pick it apart if it isn’t working.

-You’re restaurant’s About Us page is a great opportunity to finish telling the story that your menu and pictures have begun.
+Your restaurant’s About Us page is a great opportunity to finish telling the story that your menu and pictures have begun.
 Spend some time thinking it through.
-And if you’re really really stuck, you know where to find me.